ahoymrag/ahoymrag.github.io/1153/writing/The Plastic Hammer.md

 The road to victory
 The Plastic Hammer

+## Bonus Contents for the table of contents
+- It is easier to destory than to creeate
+- What then - are we called to do ?
+- How do we know if we're really saved?
+Or is this just a bunch of bullshit.

 ## START OF COPY COPY

 ## Above this Line - is like copy copy